Skip to Content

 The shift linkage bushing is an essential part that connects the transmission linkage and the shift cable.
 Apart from its primary function, the shift linkage bushing on the F150 enhances the overall feel of the shifter since it reduces the side-to-side and front-to-back compliance with the mechanism of the stock shifter with rubber insulators.

 Over a period of time, the shift linkage bushing on the Ford F150 can get damaged due to abuse, lack of maintenance practices, or high mileage of the vehicle.
 This is mainly common in the 2004 – 2008 Ford F-150 but it can happen on every F-150 that has higher mileage.
-Symptoms of a potentially bad shift linkage bushing involve:

-• Odd noises like thumping, bumping, squealing, And whirring
+• Odd noises like thumping, bumping, squealing, and whirring

 • No gear shifting, in case the bushing fell apart